RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step6.md

 When the Alarm is triggered, a message is published to the Notification Topic.
 And this results in an email to your email address - because of the subscription on the topic.
 You should receive an email before too long - and it should look like this:
 ![Email Alert](/RedExpertAlliance/courses/oci-course/monitoring-metrics-alarms-on-oci/assets/oci-alarm-notification.png)

-You can check the alarm status in the console as well: https://console.us-ashburn-1.oraclecloud.com/monitoring/alarms or Solutions and Platform | Monitoring | Alarms, and click on the alarm definition.
+You can check the alarm status in the console as well:

+`echo "Open the console at https://console.$REGION.oraclecloud.com/monitoring/alarms"`{{execute}}

+Open open the menu for Monitoring | Alarms, and click on the alarm definition.
 For this alarm in its current, firing state, it will look like this:
 ![Alarm firing](/RedExpertAlliance/courses/oci-course/monitoring-metrics-alarms-on-oci/assets/oci-alarm-firing.png)